Volvo EX60, Sweden’s Tesla Model Y challenger, debuts on Jan 21, 2026

 Interior

-The Volvo EX60 will pack a completely new infotainment platform based on Android.
-At the Volvo Cars Tech Moment event, Sanela Ibrovic, Head of Connected Experience, Volvo Cars, shared the following highlights of the new infotainment platform:
+The Volvo EX60 will pack an infotainment platform based on Android.
+At the Volvo Cars Tech Moment event, Sanela Ibrovic, former Head of Connected Experience, Volvo Cars, shared the following highlights of the new infotainment platform:

 • A large center touchscreen